“The world we have created is a product of our thinking. It cannot be changed without changing our thinking.” -Albert Einstein

 The “Lottery Syndrome”

 In order to have genuine, authentic relationships, people must judge you based on your character, your capabilities, and your kindness, not the size of your checkbook.
 Status symbols are meant to convey the perceived size of your checkbook.
-Sadly, in our society, if people think you have money, they treat you with undue, artificial respect.
+Sadly, in our society, if people think you have money they treat you with undue, artificial respect.
 Many people, at some level or another, manifest the behavior of “gold diggers.”
-The only way to maintain genuine relationships is to avoid such status symbols and to keep private finances private, so that people are forced to look at your character, your capabilities, and your kindness as they get to know you.
+If they think you have money they become “fake nice” to you.
+By definition, you CANNOT have a genuine, loving relationship if the other person is being FAKE towards you.
+Ironically, it is the ostentatious display of wealth that cheapens that which is most valuable, your personal relationships.
+In prison, the worst punishment is solitary confinement.
+In parallel, the saying, “It’s lonely at the top,” means that people who display ostentatious wealth put themselves in their only type of voluntary solitary confinement, because they’ve distanced themselves from everyone around them and are surrounded by people who are “fake nice” to them.
+In our opinion, one of the best ways to maintain genuine loving relationships is to avoid such status symbols and to keep private finances private, so that people are forced to look at your character, your capabilities, and your kindness as they get to know you.

 The attitude typified by Robin Leach’s “Lifestyles of the Rich and Famous” became mainstream through shows like Beverly Hills 90210 and is perpetuated through shows like Real Housewives of Beverly Hills, the constant media coverage of celebrity “A listers,” and the farcical portrayal of reality in movies and rap songs.
 The list could go on and on…